Exploring the Genetic Link to Sleep Apnea

 Family history is a significant factor in assessing sleep apnea risk.
 If a close relative has the condition, your chances of developing it increase.

-This is due to the potential inheritance of certain genes.
-These genes may affect aspects such as body fat distribution and throat muscle control, which can contribute to sleep apnea.
+This is due to the potential inheritance of specific genes.
+These genes may affect body fat distribution and throat muscle control, contributing to sleep apnea.

 However, it's important to note that having a family history doesn't guarantee you'll develop the condition.
 It simply means your risk is higher.